schneebergerflorent-dotcom/weather-iot-dashboard-main/README.md

 ### AI use

 Designed, integrated, and tested by the project members.
-Some components were partially or fully generated, improved and debugged using AI tools.
+The code and its comments were largely written and organised using AI tools.